-Key Description/Usage RSA Source Code Integrity public key Used for digital signature source code verification and Firmware Update Officer authentication.
+Key Description/Usage RSA Source Code Integrity public key Used to digital signature source code verification.

 Table 7 - Public Keys

 Definition of CSPs Modes of Access

 Table 8 defines the relationship between access to CSPs and the different module services.
 The type access to each data object is identical for each role.
 The modes of access shown in the table are defined as follows: